Enable Xtrace for ALB Ingress with an AlbConfig

 curl -H Host:demo.domain.ingress.top http://alb-u53i28ewt580*****.cn-<Region>.alb.aliyuncs.com/coffee

-The expected output is an HTML page with the title Hello World.
+The response is an HTML page titled Hello World.